For women who love their family and their career

-Join us for our weekly podcast where we share practical advice and strategies for managing the juggle.
+We also host The Juggle Podcast, where we share practical advice and strategies for managing the juggle between a satisfying career and a fulfilling family life.
 We interview everyday career mum jugglers, thought leaders and employers to try to uncover what makes the juggle successful.

 Jo is an employment lawyer, business owner of 3D HR Legal, employer of flexible workers and mother of three.

 She knows the juggle that comes from trying to progress a professional career while having a family.
 As an employer, she knows the sense of anxiety that can come when staff aren’t available.
 As an employment lawyer, she has advised employers and women around their obligations and rights relating to parental leave and return to work.

 Sick of seeing gifted women leave careers to take alternative roles as a way to find flexibility and of hearing from employers who wanted to make positive changes but didn’t know how, Jo decided it was time to get involved.

 Jo has brought all of these experiences together to promote and speak up for women and employers doing things differently to encourage and enable more women to have the careers they deserve with the flexibility they desire.

 Lucy is a mum of one and works flexibly in her role as a lawyer.